 Chromebook Privacy and security settings

 As for the settings you should disable, these are quite a few, highlighted in the screenshot above.
-You can find toggles for all of these under Privacy and security as well.
+You can find toggles for all of these under Privacy and security.

 Read Next: Top 5 Games for Chromebook You Must Try